 Alagón + Alcántara Reservoir Boat Trip

 Are you looking for plans in Alcántara?
-Hop on board a boat and enjoy a pleasant boat trip on the river Alagón and the José María Oriol reservoir.
+Hop on board a boat and enjoy a boat trip on the river Alagón and the José María Oriol reservoir.
 You'll be able to spot families of birds and discover the largest tributary of the Tagus.

 - 2 hours

-- 6 reviews
+- 7 reviews

 Are you looking for plans in Alcántara?
-Hop on board a boat and enjoy a pleasant boat trip on the river Alagón and the José María Oriol reservoir.
+Hop on board a boat and enjoy a boat trip on the river Alagón and the José María Oriol reservoir.
 You'll be able to spot families of birds and discover the largest tributary of the Tagus.

 Alagón + Alcántara Reservoir Boat Trip

 At the time of your choice, we'll meet at the El Bañaero jetty on the José María Oriol reservoir, also known as the Alcántara reservoir.
-There we'll board a boat and begin a boat trip on these waters.
+There we'll board a boat and begin a trip on these waters.

-First, we'll approach the concrete wall of the Alcántara dam, inaugurated at the end of the 1960s to regulate the flow of the Tagus river.
+First we'll approach the concrete wall of the Alcántara dam, inaugurated at the end of the 1960s to regulate the flow of the Tagus river.

 Prices